-The feature stores counts per unique asset requested during 1hr periods in memory, before writing the counts to a database.
+The feature stored counts per unique asset requested during 1hr periods in memory, before writing the counts to a database.

 Count data contributes to the graphs for the optional repository health check feature.
 The daily aggregate count over 30 days is visible on the asset information panel.

-Asset download count feature can be disabled by a setting a system property to disable recording download asset counts.
+The asset download count feature can be disabled by setting a system property to disable recording download asset counts.

 - Edit <data-dir>/etc/nexus.properties

 - Add a new line at the end of that file that looks like this: